Volunteer Consultant Training and Reference Manual

-- Understand what to do to open and close the Design Center- To open the Center once you have completed the training session, check out a key from Maria Guerra in the department office.
+- Understand what to do to open and close the Design Center- To open the Center once you have completed the training session, check out a key from the staff in the English department office.
 Prop the door open to let others know the space is open.
 Be willing to offer assistance to other users if you have the time and knowledge.
 To close the Center, turn off all computers, turn out the lights, and lock the door.
 Be sure to double check the lock before leaving.

 - Know what resources (books, CD tutorials) are available for user help- The Design Center has a small library of reference materials to help answer specific questions on software and to help users learn applications in more depth.
 Many of these books also include tutorials on CD, so be sure to check out what is available.
 Additionally, many of the applications, such as Adobe Illustrator and Macromedia Dreamweaver, have tutorials available by going to the Help menu when the application is open.
 See the appendix at the end of this document for a complete list of text resources available in the Center.

 - Know how to help users check out materials- There are a number of pieces of equipment available for check out.
 These include digital cameras, digital camcorders, iPods and microphones, and more.
 If you or someone else wants to check one of these out, please email email@example.com to set it up.